 What is Spalted Maple?

-The patterns in spalted maple lumber are very unique: there is no other pattern like it in nature.
-Spalted maple can be either hard maple or soft maple – the spalt will occur in either species.
-The veins in the grain occur when fungus attacks the wood.
+Spalted maple is a work of nature’s art that happens when fungus invades maple creating a vein pattern.
+There is no other pattern like it in nature.
+Spalted maple can be found in either hard maple or soft maple – the spalt will occur in either species.

 Working with Spalted Maple